Supporting a Patient after Fetal Demise

 Ask yourself...

-1. What discussions will you have with a client who experiences fetal demise to support them with making decisions regarding themselves or their baby?
+1. What discussions will you have with a client who experiences fetal demise to support them in making decisions regarding themselves or their baby?

 2. How should information be presented to the client after fetal demise?